American Foreign Service Association Political Action Committee (AFSA-PAC) Standard Operating Procedure

 The PAC may not knowingly accept contributions from foreign nationals, or other contributions prohibited by law.
 The PAC may not knowingly accept contributions in excess of the limits established by federal election laws.

 The PAC shall not make contributions or disbursements related to candidates in state, county, or municipal/local elections.
 The PAC shall not make contributions or disbursements related to presidential elections.
 The PAC shall not make contributions or disbursements related to referenda on issues.
 The PAC shall not make any contributions or disbursements to a political party's national, state, or district committees.

 The PAC may contribute to the campaign committees of incumbent and non-incumbent candidates running for seats in the United States Senate and House of Representatives.

 Contributions made by the PAC shall be divided equally between candidates of the two major political parties during each calendar year.
 This balance will be confirmed on a semi-annual basis, with additional contributions made if needed to maintain balance.
 This equal division of funds shall be verifiable in public records of PAC transactions released by the FEC.
 The maintenance of equality is measured in dollars, not in the number of candidates receiving money from the PAC.

 If the PAC decides to make contributions to candidates of a third party, or candidates running independent of party affiliation, these contributions shall not affect the equal division of funds between the two major political parties.

 The PAC will not make disbursements to candidates that exceed the limits established by federal election laws.
 Federal election laws limit PAC contributions to $5,000 for a candidate’s primary election and $5,000 for his/her general election.

 The direct and administrative costs of PAC activities may be paid for either from AFSA treasury funds as budgeted or from money received in contributions to the PAC.

-These PAC bylaws may be amended by majority vote of the AFSA Governing Board.
+This PAC guidance may be amended by majority vote of the AFSA Governing Board.